WeblateOrg/weblate/docs/user/checks.rst

 Unpluralised
 ~~~~~~~~~~~~

-*The string is used as plural, but not using plural forms*
+:Summary: The string is used as plural, but not using plural forms
+:Scope: source strings
+:Check class: ``weblate.checks.source.OptionalPluralCheck``
+:Flag to ignore: ``ignore-optional-plural``

 The string is used as a plural, but does not use plural forms.
 In case your
 translation system supports this, you should use the plural aware variant of